Bill McCreary (referee): Career

 McCreary was invited to an National Hockey League (NHL) officials training camp in 1981 after officiating for three years.
 After refereeing one major junior playoff game, he was hired by Scotty Morrison for the NHL.
 He eventually refereed his first NHL game in 1984 at Capital Centre in Landover, Maryland, then home of the Washington Capitals.
 During the 2002 Winter Olympic Games in Salt Lake City, he officiated the men's hockey gold medal game won by Canada vs USA by the score of 5-2.

 During the 2004–05 NHL lockout, McCreary worked building kitchen cabinets to make ends meet.

 In 2007, McCreary was selected to officiate the Stanley Cup Finals for the 13th year in a row.
 On February 16, 2008, McCreary refereed his 1,500th NHL game in a match between the Toronto Maple Leafs and the Boston Bruins.
 In 2009, McCreary officiated the Stanley Cup Finals for the 14th time.
 He was also selected as one of 13 NHL referees to officiate at the 2010 Winter Olympics in Vancouver, including the Gold Medal Game.

 On December 22, 2009, McCreary officiated when Martin Brodeur broke Terry Sawchuk's career shutout record with his 104th shutout.

 Although he had previously announced that he would retire as an NHL referee at the end of the 2009-10 NHL season, he returned for the 2010-11 NHL season.
 The next year, he was inducted into the Guelph Sports Hall of Fame.
 McCreary officiated his last NHL game on April 2, 2011, in Washington, D.C., between the Washington Capitals and Buffalo Sabres, a game won by the Capitals 5-4.

 On June 23, 2014, the Hockey Hall of Fame Selection Committee announced that McCreary would be enshrined in the Hall of Fame with the 2014 class of inductees.

 Personal life

-McCreary and his wife Mary Ann have one daughter together.
+McCreary has two sons from an earlier relationship and two daughters with his wife Mary Ann.